adamsilver/fdpb/05-an-inbox.md

 My sister loves to-do lists.
 In fact, she loves them so much, that one of her favourite things is making new lists out of old ones.
 The world is full of lists.
 There is even a list of great people[^1].
 On the web, there are several types of lists, and there are some design patterns that have emerged over the years that help to manage them.

 In this chapter, we'll look at an inbox.
 That is, a list of emails sent from other people.
 In many respects, an inbox is a list of tasks represented as emails.
 Besides reading and replying to them, the aim is to achieve a zen-like state of Inbox Zero[^2].
-To get there quickly, we will design the interface to let users delete, archive and mark emails as spam.
-But not just one at a time—in bulk.
-My sister loves her trusty pen and paper, but if we do this right, perhaps we can convert her to digital.
+To let users get there quickly, we will design the interface so that they can delete, archive and mark emails as spam.
+But not just one at a time — in bulk.
+My sister loves pen and paper, but if we get this right, I hope she'll be converted to digital.

-## List types
+## List Types

 First, we're going to look at how best to mark-up a list of emails.
 Discussing lists may seem out of place in a book about forms, but forms rarely form part of an interface on their own.
 Ignoring their surroundings can result in disagreeable experiences.

-The meaning—or semantics—behind elements should drive their visual design[lizard brain].
+The meaning — or semantics — behind elements should drive their visual design.
 Put simply, things should look like they function.
 There are 4 elements we can use to construct lists each with different semantics: description lists, tables, ordered lists and unordered lists.
 Let's discuss the pros and cons of each now.

-### Description lists
+### Description Lists

 A description list (`<dl>`), formerly called a definition list, is for grouping a related group of key-value pairs for *one* record.
-For example, the key details of a product such as size, price and material.
-An inbox, however, consists of multiple records (emails), ruling this one out.
+For example, product details such as size, price and material.
+An inbox, however, consists of multiple records (in this case, emails), ruling this one out.

 ```HTML
 <dl>